-- (8) Water Purveyor under any such agreement may, and is encouraged to enter into appropriate arrangements with customers who have water rights in Central Basin under or pursuant to this Judgment whereby the Water Purveyor will be assisted in meeting the objectives of the agreement. - (9) Nothing in this Paragraph 6 limits the exercise of the reserved jurisdiction of the court except as provided in subparagraph (c) (4) above. - 7.
-Exemption for Extractors of Contaminated project to remedy or ameliorate groundwater contamination.
-If the petition is granted as set forth in this part, the petitioner may extract the groundwater as permitted hereinafter, without the production counting against the petitioner's production rights. - (a) If the Board of the Replenishment District determines by Resolution that there is a problem of groundwater contamination that a proposed program will remedy or ameliorate, an operator may make extractions of groundwater to remedy or ameliorate that problem without the production counting against the petitioner's production rights if the water is not applied to beneficial surface use, its extractions are made in compliance with all the terms and conditions of the Board Resolution, and the Board has determined in the Resolution either of the following:
+Groundwater.
+Any party herein may petition the Replenishment District for a Non-consumptive Water Use Permit as part of a project to remedy or ameliorate groundwater contamination.
+If the petition is granted as set forth in this part, the petitioner may extract the groundwater as permitted hereinafter, without the production counting against the petitioner's production rights.

+21 If the Board of the Replenishment District (a) determines by Resolution that there is a problem of groundwater 22 23 contamination that a proposed program will remedy or ameliorate, 24 an operator may make extractions of groundwater to remedy or ameliorate that problem without the production counting against 25 the petitioner's production rights if the water is not applied to 26 beneficial surface use, its extractions are made in compliance 27 28 with all the terms and conditions of the Board Resolution, and the Board has determined in the Resolution either of the following: